Join Our Initiative Browse the Datasets Contribute a New Dataset

 Required Metadata

-This section describes the minimum set of metadata we require, combining elements of the Hugging Face dataset card, concepts from the Data Provenance Standard (DPS) and additional OTDI project requirements.
+This section describes the minimum set of metadata we expect, including some optional elements of the Hugging Face dataset card that believe are essential.

 All of the fields apply to synthesized data as well as real data, but of course details will be different.